philippejlyu/CSC302/README.md

 # Running
 Navigate to the root directory of the cloned repository locally (folder named `CSC302`) and execute the following command in your terminal to run the application in a browser window.
 The pip packages will be installed by this shell file in addition to running the webserver.

 Precondition: Docker must be installed on your computer.
 You may need to use sudo if you are running on Linux.
+The Docker image will be at least 2GB in total, and 1493 npm packages are utilized.
+There are six high security vulnerabilities.

 ```
 docker build .